“ All that we are looking for in life—all the happiness, contentment, and peace of mind—is right here in the present moment. "

 We are in the final stages of production with this remarkable film on Mingyur Rinpoche's 4½ year wandering retreat.
 Now we need your help to bring it to completion.

 Thanks to the generosity of many kind sponsors, the film is almost ready.
-To take it to completion, and share Rinpoche’s incredible message with the world, we really need your support!
+Our crowdfunding campaign was very successful but we need continuing support to continue to promote the film once it's finished, which should be by March 15.
+Then we will enter it into film festivals.
 If you’re one of the people who already generously contributed to the making of the film we offer our heartfelt thanks.

 We think this film is an important way to spread and support Mingyur Rinpoche’s vision and for people to find inspiration in his teachings and activities.